Contextual Learning for Anomaly Detection in Tabular Data: Instantiating Contextual Learning with CWAE

 Putting everything together we present the proposed procedure for selecting context features in Algorithm~\ref{alg:ctx_selection}.
-This data-driven selection method avoids heuristic filtering and offers a principled framework for identifying useful context features.
+This data-driven selection method avoids heuristic filtering and provides a principled mechanism for identifying informative context features within the contextual learning framework.

 Figure~\ref{fig:val_loss_plot} illustrates this process on the Census dataset using CWAE.
 We show the validation loss curves for the top and bottom three candidate context features, based on performance after a single epoch.
 The feature \textit{detailed\_occupation\_recode} results in the lowest loss and is therefore selected.